The Ultimate Raconteur

 Para siempre…

-As I thought this I had a one second vision of Elisabeth sitting on the chair, hands clasped on her lap and her head slightly tilted as to listen better… But no, it was just a vision, no one was sitting.
+As I thought this I had a one second vision of Elisabeth sitting on the chair, hands clasped on her lap and her head slightly tilted as to listen better… It was just a vision, no one was sitting.

 It’s good to listen gently to people in pain, even if their pain is due to illusions...